noble80/DirectXDemo/README.md

 	-I couldn't fix dynamic tesselation jittering at certain distances, but Larri said it doesn't really matter for the points -Layered transparency is showcased in the cloud billboards.
 At times they are layered at more than 10 on top of each other without breaking.
 	-Reflective cubemap is on the Flag's pole.
 Look closer to see reflection better.
+	-Terrain alignment uses compute shader.
+It reads from the heightmap and the current instance's location